-This evaluation assumes that the tunnel would be excavated at a depth of 98.6 to 119.2 feet below ground surface (bgs) at the tunnel crown (top of the tunnel) for the 36-foot ID tunnel based on the invert tunnel elevations as shown in the Environmental Documentation Information - Engineering Drawings for the Central Alignment submitted in February 2021.
+This evaluation assumes that the tunnel would be excavated at a depth of 98.6 to 119.2 feet below ground surface (bgs) at the tunnel crown (top of the tunnel) for the 36-foot ID tunnel based on the invert tunnel elevations as shown in the DCA Volume 2 - Drawings (2024a).
 Along the alignment, the groundwater level ranges from 5 to 10 feet bgs, and the groundwater at any location is connected vertically within a single aquifer.
-The external hydrostatic pressure on the tunnel ranges between 2.7 bar (39.2 pounds per square inch [psi]) at the tunnel crown up to 4.2 bar (60.9 psi) at the tunnel invert (bottom of the tunnel) for the 36-foot ID tunnel.
+The external hydrostatic pressure on the tunnel ranges between 2.7 bar (39.psi) at the tunnel crown up to 4.2 bar (60.9 psi) at the tunnel invert (bottom of the tunnel) for the 36-foot ID tunnel.

-Hydraulic models were run to evaluate the HGL in the entire system in the intakes, intermediate forebay, tunnel, pumping plant, and southern forebay, as described in a separate Capacity Analysis for Preliminary Tunnel Diameter Selection TM (DCA, 2021a).
+Hydraulic models were run to evaluate the HGL in the entire system in the intakes, intermediate forebay, tunnel, pumping plant, and southern forebay, as CER Appendix A2.
 The hydraulic models indicate that a maximum surge pressure elevation of approximately 32 feet will be reached as shown on Figure 1.
 The HGLs presented on Figure 1 are based on a 36-foot ID tunnel with a design flow capacity equal to 6,000 cfs, a tunnel flow velocity of 6 feet per second (fps).